Holographic complexity of anisotropic black branes: Holographic Complexity

-In this section we study the full time behaviour of holographic complexity for the MT model.
+In this section we study the full time behavior of holographic complexity for the MT and DK models.
 We numerically solve the equation (\ref{eq-deltat}) to find $r_m$ as a function of $\delta t$ and then we use the result in equation (\ref{eq-Iwdw-t}) to obtain $I_\mt{WDW}$ as a function of $\delta t$.